probe-rs/probe-rs/cargo-embed/README.md

 ## Add more chip definitions

-If you have a chip you want to flash, feel free to contribute to [probe-rs](https://github.com/probe-rs/probe-rs).
+If you have a chip you want to embed, feel free to contribute to [probe-rs](https://github.com/probe-rs/probe-rs).